Skip to main content

 Managing Secrets

-Thunder Code uses Environments to manage secrets and credentials for your Test Cases.
+Thunder Code uses Environments to manage Variables and Credentials for your Test Cases.

 Prerequisites